Islandora-Collaboration-Group/icg_csv_import/README.md

 Rinse and repeat, as often as you like.
 The possibilities are endless.
 Powerful stuff indeed!

-### OBJ Content Handling

-As mentioned earlier in this document, CSV Import provides the ability to download one content file per imported object.
-The content can be an image, a PDF document, an audio recording, or any other content form supported by an accompanying Islandora content model.
-Specification of the file's path and file name can be provided in OBJ_PREFIX and OBJ key columns, respectively.
-The corresponding specification of an object's content model can be provided in a CMODEL key column.

-OBJ content files are imported using a Drupal 'hook' function named *hook_fetch_OBJ* as documented in this module's *icg_csv_import.api.php* file.

-Your *hook_fetch_OBJ* function will only be called if all three of the following input parameters (see the *CSV Import User Interface* section of this document) are provided:

- * a complete and valid path to the content file,
- * a valid username with permissions to read the content file, and
- * a corresponding, valid password to permit read access to the content path and file name.

-The module will concatenate the OBJ_PREFIX and OBJ key fields together, with NO additional separator, and pass the concatenated result to your *hook_fetch_OBJ* function.

-### Import Post-Processing

-Once an object has been successfully created, or updated, from a single line of CSV data, the module will perform the usual sequence of post-ingest actions:

-1. The _islandora_add_object_ function is invoked.
-At a minimum, this will generate a new, or updated, DC daastream from the object's MODS datastream.
-2. The module will regenerate all derivative datastreams as specified by the object's content model (CMODEL) with a call to the _islandora_run_derivatives_ function.
-3. The module invokes any *hook_create_object_post_ops* defined by the user.
-See *icg_csv_import.api.php* for details.

 ### Launching a CSV Import